Chriscbr/dotfiles/README.md

 ~~Currently using [Nerd Font](https://github.com/ryanoasis/nerd-fonts) patched version of Fira Code.
 Font files also included in the repo for posterity.~~

+## iTerm profile

+Profile is saved in `iterm-profile.json`.
+To import it, go to Profiles > Other actions (at the bottom left) > Import JSON Profiles.

+Settings are saved in `/iterm-settings`.
+To import it, go to General > Preferences > Load preferences from a custom folder or URL.

 ## Update macOS defaults
 ```
 ./.macos